rajcscw/minimalistic-ml/README.md

 However, it is important for practioners to look inside this blackbox and understand the underlying principles.
 This understanding is very crucial for effective usage of ML libraries.
 This repository aims at delivering very minimalistic programs to understand basic concepts in a very limited time.
+And, these programs are for didactic purposes only and hence, they are not production-ready ;-)

 It contains/will contain :)

-- Gradient descent - A simple optimization tool
+- Gradient descent - A simple optimization technique
 - Linear regression
 - Support Vector Machines